Efficient Black-Box Planning Using Macro-Actions with Focused Effects: Abstract

 \section{Abstract}

-The difficulty of classical planning increases exponentially with search-tree depth.
-Heuristic search can make planning more efficient, but good heuristics can be expensive to compute or may require domain-specific information, and such information may not even be available in the more general case of black-box planning.
-Rather than treating a given planning problem as fixed and carefully constructing a heuristic to match it, we instead rely on the simple and general-purpose ``goal-count'' heuristic and construct macro-actions to make it more accurate.
+The difficulty of deterministic planning increases exponentially with search-tree depth.
+Black-box planning presents an even greater challenge, since planners must operate without an explicit model of the domain.
+Heuristics can make search more efficient, but goal-aware heuristics for black-box planning usually rely on goal counting, which is often quite uninformative.
+In this work, we show how to overcome this limitation by discovering macro-actions that make the goal-count heuristic more accurate.
 Our approach searches for macro-actions with focused effects (i.e. macros that modify only a small number of state variables), which align well with the assumptions made by the goal-count heuristic.
-Our method discovers macros that dramatically improve black-box planning efficiency across a wide range of planning domains, including Rubik's cube, where it generates fewer states than the state-of-the-art LAMA planner with access to the full SAS$^{+}$ representation.
+Focused macros dramatically improve black-box planning efficiency across a wide range of planning domains, sometimes beating even state-of-the-art planners with access to a full domain model.